aydanmckay/ASTR490/README.md

 Automation for [knownregion] added tentatively.
 For automation, HII Regoin names must be inserted manually (Will be drawn from the WISE Catalog in future version of code) and in the format shown for the 5 Regions already appearing in the config.ini file.

+*In Progress/Recent Updates*
+~Updated runner.py to take the kwargs from the cmd, commented the script with reminders for my specific device.
+~Switched output PDF files to PNG files.
+~Removed hardcoded location of config.ini file (see first point) ~"Fixed" colours of the output images
+~Changed file names for sources with positive galactic latitudes to be more readable ~Need to account for reading in CSV files for other celestial object catalogs ~May remove runner.py entirely and add kwargs from cmd to displayregion.py